-The Sample Settling Time Register, shown in Table 66, is used to program the delay after the SAMPLE/HOLD signal is asserted and before the START signal is asserted; the conversion then begins.
+The Sample Settling Time Register, shown in Table 66, is used to program a delay after the SAMPLE/HOLD signal is asserted and before the START signal is asserted; an ADC conversion then begins.
 The number of clock cycles required for settling will vary from system to system depending on the system clock period used.
-The system designer must program this register to contain the number of clocks required to meet a 0.5 μ s minimum settling time.
+The system designer should program this register to contain the number of clocks required to meet a 0.5 μ s minimum settling time.